mesosphere/marathon/docs/docs/deployments.md

 ## Force a Deployment

-One application can be changed only by a deployment.
+An application can be changed by only one deployment at a time.
-Another change of the application has to wait until the first deployment has finished.
+Other changes to the application must wait until the first deployment has finished.
-It is possible to break this rule, if a deployment is run with force flag.
+It is possible to break this rule by running a deployment with the force flag.
-The REST interface allows the force flag for all state changing operations.
+The REST interface allows the force flag for all state-changing operations.

 __ATTENTION__: The force flag should be used only in the case of a failed deployment!